commonhaus/foundation/agreements/project-contribution/terms-and-conditions.md

 ### Communication

-Regular communication with the Sponsor regarding project activities and financial needs is required.
+Project leaders must be easily reached and respond to communication from the Sponsor regarding project activities and financial needs.

 ### Compliance with Laws